Transport in Paraguay: Inland waterways

 Paraguay has 3100 km of inland waterways.
 The Paraguay and Paraná are the country's two main rivers.
 The Paraguay River, with headwaters at Mato Grosso, Brazil, flows southward, converging with the Paraná in southwestern Paraguay, and then flowing to the Río de la Plata estuary in Argentina, the entrance for the great majority of ships servicing Paraguay's ports.

 Ports and harbors

-Villeta, located south of Asunción, serves as Paraguay's primary port.
-Asunción, long the country's only modern port, Encarnación, and San Antonio serve as the country's other major ports.
+Villeta, located on the Paraguay River south of Asunción, serves as Paraguay's primary port.
+Asunción, long the country's only modern port, Encarnación (on the Paraná River), and San Antonio serve as the country's other major ports.
 Paraguay's ports are split between state and private ownership.
 The country's twenty private ports, however, are far more efficient, handling nearly 90% of soybean exports.